 Experience hands-on living history lessons at this 19th-century log cabin that was once the center of an African American roadside community.
 Groups will learn about daily life of Oakley’s African American families in the late 1800s during the Reconstruction Era following the end of the Civil War.
 Please note that the historic cabin is not an ADA accessible building.

-Programs offered: “Daily Life at Oakley” – Grades 2 – 4; “Montgomery County during the Reconstruction Era” – Grades 5 & up
+“Montgomery County During the Reconstruction Era” – Grades 5 & up

 For Woodlawn Manor Cultural Park (Woodlawn Museum & Underground Railroad Experience Trail)